-The Melrose Apartments was constructed in 1907.
+The Melrose Apartments were constructed in

 basement allowed for sufficient light for commercial use.
 Older

 tenement-style buildings provided only cellars or storage areas in

 dim, low-ceiling basements, with commercial use only in first floor

 apartment buildings in St. Louis could efficiently utilize all

 The basement space at the corner of Sarah and West Pine was given the double street address 204-206.
 The tenants that occupied the space over the years sometimes chose one address, sometimes the other, sometime both and sometimes the addresses were used interchangeably.

 The 1910 photograph above shows small ground-level windows on the western facing side of the corner basement.
 The exterior door to the basement, shown in the 2018 photographs below, would have been added when the space was first used commercially.

 By early 1931, the Melrose Food Shop occupied